FOREX-Euro pressured ahead of ECB, kiwi skids on RBNZ rate cut

 12-year low of C$1.4474 in January, it is still significantly

 weaker than it was a year ago.
-The greenback was last up about
+The greenback was last down about